LGBTQ+

 In-Vitro Fertilization (IVF)

-When ready, transgender couples can use IVF to fertilize and implant the embryo into the woman’s uterus.
+When ready, transgender couples can use IVF to fertilize and implant the embryo into the uterus.
 If needed, donor egg and/or sperm can be provided as part of this process.
 Read more about IVF here.